nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/unit-testing.md

 ### LogCapture Feature

-A feature to make assertion on Log4j output.
+A feature to make assertions on Log4j output.

-A Log4j appender is&nbsp;initialized&nbsp;and configured with the running Log4j instance.
+A Log4j appender is initialized and configured with the running Log4j instance.
 When any Log4j log method is called, the appender captures the logs if the logs match the configured filter.
 It's then possible to get the captured logs or assert if there is any captured log.

 #### Requirements